svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/basic-data-types.md

 ## Specifying Currency Amounts

-There are two kinds of currencies in the SGY Ledger: SGY, and issued currencies.
+There are two kinds of currencies in the RCP Ledger: RCP, and issued currencies.
 These two types of currencies are specified in different formats, with different precision and rounding behavior.

 Some fields, such as the destination `Amount` of a [Payment transaction][], can be either type.
-Some fields only accept SGY specifically, such as the `Fee` field ([transaction cost](transaction-cost.html)).
+Some fields only accept RCP specifically, such as the `Fee` field ([transaction cost](transaction-cost.html)).

-SGY is specified as a string containing an integer number of "drops" of SGY, where 1 million drops equals 1 SGY.
+RCP is specified as a string containing an integer number of "drops" of RCP, where 1 million drops equals 1 RCP.
 Issued currencies are instead specified as an object with fields for the decimal amount, currency code, and issuer.
 For example:

-- **SGY** - To specify an `Amount` field with a value of 13.1 SGY:
+- **RCP** - To specify an `Amount` field with a value of 13.1 RCP:

         "Amount": "13100000"